E. P. Sanders: Thought and writings

-Sanders' first major book was Paul and Palestinian Judaism, which was published in 1977.
-He had written the book by 1975, but had difficulty in having it published.

-Sanders argued that the traditional Christian interpretation that Paul was condemning Rabbinic legalism was a misunderstanding of both Judaism and Paul's thought, especially since it assumed a level of individualism in these doctrines that was not present, and disregarded notions of group benefit or collective privilege.
+Sanders argued that the traditional Christian interpretation that Paul the Apostle was condemning Rabbinic legalism was a misunderstanding of both Judaism and Paul's thought, especially since it assumed a level of individualism in these doctrines that was not present, and disregarded notions of group benefit or collective privilege.
 Rather, Sanders argued, the key difference between pre-Christian Judaism and Pauline teaching was to be found in ideas of how a person becomes one of the People of God.
-Sanders termed the Jewish belief "covenantal nomism": one was a member of the people by virtue of God's covenant with Abraham, and one stayed in it by keeping the Law.
+Sanders termed the Jewish belief "covenantal nomism": one was a member of the people by virtue of God's covenant with Abraham, and one stayed in it by keeping the Law of Moses.

-Sanders claimed that Paul's belief was one of participationist eschatology: the only way to become one of the People of God was through faith in Christ ("dying with Christ") and the Old Covenant was no longer sufficient.
-But, once inside, appropriate behavior was required of the Christian, behavior based on the Jewish Scriptures, but not embracing all aspects of it.
-Both patterns required the grace of God for election (admission), and the behavior of the individual, supported by God's grace.
-The dividing line, therefore, was Paul's insistence on faith in Christ as the only way to election.
-However, Sanders stressed that Paul also "loved good deeds" and that when his words are taken in context, it emerges that Paul advocates good works in addition to faith in Christ.
+Sanders claimed that Paul's belief was one of participationist eschatology: that the only way to become one of the People of God was through faith in Jesus ("dying with Christ") and that the so-called Old Covenant had been superseded.
+But once inside, appropriate behavior was required of the Christian, based on the Jewish scriptures, but not embracing all aspects of them.
+Both patterns required the grace of God for election (admission) and the individual's behavior, supported by God's grace.
+The dividing line, therefore, was Paul's insistence on faith in Jesus as the only way to election.
+However, Sanders stressed that Paul also "loved good deeds" and that when his words are taken in context, it emerges that Paul advocates good works in addition to faith in Jesus.

 Sanders' next major book was Jesus and Judaism, published in 1985.
-In this work he argued that Jesus began as a follower of John the Baptist and was a prophet of the restoration of Israel.
-Sanders saw Jesus as creating an eschatological Jewish movement through his appointment of the Apostles and through his preaching and actions.
-After his execution (the trigger for which was Jesus overthrowing the tables in the temple court of Herod's Temple, thereby antagonizing the political authorities) his followers continued the movement, expecting his return to restore Israel.
-One consequence of this return would involve Gentiles worshiping the God of Israel.
-Sanders could find no substantial points of opposition between Jesus and the Pharisees, and he viewed Jesus as abiding by Jewish law and the disciples as continuing to keep it (cf. e.g., Acts 3:1; 21:23–26, for their worship in the Temple).
-Sanders also argued that Jesus' sayings did not entirely determine Early Christian behavior and attitudes, as is shown by Paul's discussion of divorce (1 Cor.
-7:10–16) where the latter quotes Jesus' sayings and then gives his own independent ruling.
+In this work, he argued that Jesus began as a follower of John the Baptist and was a prophet of the restoration of Israel.
+Sanders saw Jesus as creating a Jewish eschatological movement through his appointment of the Twelve Apostles and his preaching and actions.
+After his execution (the trigger for which was Jesus overthrowing the tables in the temple court of Herod's Temple, thereby antagonizing the political authorities), his followers continued the movement, expecting his return to restore Israel.
+One consequence of this return would be gentiles worshiping the God of Israel.
+Sanders could find no substantial points of opposition between Jesus and the Pharisees, and he viewed Jesus as abiding by Jewish law and the disciples as continuing to keep it (cf. e.g., Acts 3:1; 21:23–26, for their worship in the Temple in Jerusalem).
+Sanders also argued that Jesus's sayings did not entirely determine Early Christian behavior and attitudes, as is shown by Paul's discussion of divorce (1 Cor.
+7:10–16), where the latter quotes Jesus's sayings and then gives his own independent ruling.
 In one interview, Sanders stated that Paul felt that "he was the model to his churches."